roronoazor/PerformanceTestPrimeScripts/README.md

-Certainly!
-Below is a template for a README file for your GitHub repository containing the prime number generation code in multiple programming languages (Python, Go, and Node.js).
-You can adjust it as needed to fit your repository's specifics.

 ---
+# Performance Testing using Prime Number Generation

 # Prime Number Generation

 This repository contains scripts for generating and writing prime numbers to a file.
 The scripts are implemented in three different programming languages: Python, Go, and Node.js.
-Each script is designed to generate the first 10 million prime numbers and write them to a text file.
+Each script is designed to generate the first n prime numbers and write them to a text file.

 ## Languages Used